Snodgras/snodgras.github.io/pages/SPE_Gallery/SPE_Gallery.md

 # Gallery of SPE and Trait Results
 _Because it can't all fit on a poster_

+**Note** these figures are drafts and are not publication quality and represent currently unpublished data.
+Please do not redistribute or use for your own purposes.

-[Return to main page](https://snodgras.github.io/) [Return to Ph.D. research page](../PhDresearch.md)
+[Return to main page](https://snodgras.github.io/)

+[Return to Ph.D. research page](../PhDresearch.md)

 # A little background